MI-FraunhoferIWM/data2rdf/docs/intro.md

 * express information available as:

     * metadata (key-value-pairs)
-    * metadata of time series (tabular data)
+    * metadata of dataframe (tabular data)

     ... from a data source (file or Python-`dict`) into **OWL/RDF**.

-* parse the metadata and time series of this data source and make it available to other 3rd party software for further data storage and processing.
+* parse the metadata and dataframe of this data source and make it available to other 3rd party software for further data storage and processing.

 * express the SI-units of certain quantities through the **QUDT** ontology.